emcnicholas/secureX-swc-detailed-alert-wf/README.md

 ## Installation Steps
 Please follow the below steps exactly to get started!

 1. Browse to your SecureX orchestration instance.
-This wille be a different URL depending on the region your account is in:
+This will be a different URL depending on the region your account is in:

 * US: https://securex-ao.us.security.cisco.com/orch-ui/workflows/
 * EU: https://securex-ao.eu.security.cisco.com/orch-ui/workflows/